Vectorized/Othello-AI/README.md

 Feel free to edit or modify the code, learn from it, etc.
 If you find some way to make it even more awesome, or want to let me of how it has helped you in any AI othello contest, drop me a message using the contact form on my website.

+Also, if you are using an AI to vs a human player online, it's considered etiquette to let them know. ;)

 This project was developed with the following limitations for the competition:
 - Usage of Python 2.7